thebrianemory/corneal/README.md

 When I was creating my first major Sinatra project, [Cook This Way](https://github.com/thebrianemory/cook-this-way), while doing [Learn Verified](https://learn.co/with/thebrianemory), I was looking for a way to build a Sinatra skeleton similar to running

-    rails new app-name
+    rails new APP-NAME

 [Hazel](https://github.com/c7/hazel) was the closest thing I could find and this gem is based largely off of it.
 While it did provide a pretty good initial setup, I still had to tweak some things.
 The views were sitting in the root directory while I wanted them to reside in an app folder along with my models and controllers.
 There was also no environment.rb in the config folder as I had become accustom to having.

 I also wanted to create a gem for future Learn students so they could easily get started building their projects.
 Although built with them in mind, this can get you off and running with any Sinatra app.

-Install the gem, run `corneal app-name`, run `bundle install`, and you're all set!
+Install the gem, run `corneal new APP-NAME`, run `bundle install`, and you're all set!
 You can start up your server with `shotgun` and verify everything is working.
 It is as simple as that.

 It uses a file structure similar to what you would see with Rails.